tsgates/arch-wiki-markdown/wiki/GUID_Partition_Table.md

 conversion, the bootloaders will need to be reinstalled to configure them to boot from GPT.

+> Note:

-Note:Remember that GPT stores a secondary table at the end of disk.
-You must make sure that the last 1 MiB of the disk is not used by any partition.
+-   Remember that GPT stores a secondary table at the end of disk.
+This data structure consumes 33 512-byte sectors by default.
+MBR doesn't have a similar data structure at its end, which means that the last partition on an MBR disk sometimes extends to the very end of the disk and prevents complete conversion.
+If this happens to you, you must abandon the conversion, resize the final partition, or convert everything but the final partition.

-Note:Keep in mind that if your Boot-Manager is GRUB, it needs a BIOS Boot Partition.
+-   Keep in mind that if your Boot-Manager is GRUB, it needs a BIOS Boot Partition.
 If your MBR Partitioning Layout isn't too old, there is a good chance that the first partition starts at sector 2048 for alignment reasons.
-That means at the beginning will be 1007KiB of empty space where this bios-boot partition can be created.
+That means at the beginning will be 1007 KiB of empty space where this bios-boot partition can be created.
 To do this, first do the mbr->gpt conversion with gdisk as described above.
 Afterwards, create a new partition with gdisk and manually specify its position to be sectors 34 - 2047, and set the EF02 partition type.

+> Util-linux fdisk

+The fdisk utility from util-linux (based on util-linux internal libfdisk) partially supports GPT, but it is still in beta stage (as on 07 October 2013).
+The related utilities cfdisk and sfdisk do not yet support GPT, and may damage the GPT header and partition table if used on a GPT disk.

 > GNU Parted